 - Wildlife Act (British Columbia);

-- Local Government Act; Riparian Areas Regulation (British Columbia); and, the
+- Riparian Areas Protection Act; Riparian Areas Protection Regulation (British Columbia); and,

 - Land Development Guidelines for the Protection of Aquatic Habitat (Canada/British Columbia).

 Project Application and Documentation

 Proponents of development projects are responsible for providing regulatory agencies with all appropriate plans, specifications, studies and other information required to allow an assessment of the potential impact of proposed works.
 Agency personnel assess this information and engage the agent of the proponent regarding the project for additional information as required.
 In addition to providing supporting documentation regarding environmental aspects of a project, Envirowest is actively engaged in facilitating the application and review processes for projects within many regulatory environments.